Presents goals for 2013

 • Conducted at least two on-site visits per month with existing businesses to discuses current and future business conditions.

-Page 2 of 2 - • Assisted three local companies with potential global export and marketing opportunities.
+• Assisted three local companies with potential global export and marketing opportunities.

 • Developed a concept plan for the Industrial Tech Park.